Yandex Cloud

 sudo chmod 600 wp-config.php

-The f parameter: Searches for all files inside folders.
-The d parameter: Searches for all folders inside html.
+f parameter: Searches for all files within folders. d parameter: Searches for all folders within html.

 Use Cloud DNS to manage the domain.